-We may run and workout or diet endlessly but the fact is our bodies are now shaped differently.
+We may run and workout or diet endlessly, but the fact is our bodies are shaped differently now.
 Our more rounded curves and softer coloring require that we put a little more thought into our wardrobe choices.
-I launched SusanAfter60.com after my 60th birthday to share all that I continue to learn in this new stage of life.
+I launched SusanAfter60.com to share what I continue to learn in this stage of life.
 I enjoy fashion, but now I must use a different set of guidelines for putting together outfits than the younger gals.